rsalmei/alive-progress/README.md

 ### Create your own animations

 Make your own spinners and bars!
+All of the major components are individually customizable!

-There's builtin support for frames, scrolling, bouncing, delayed and compound spinners!
-Get creative! (_Click to see it in motion_)
+There's builtin support for a plethora of special effects, like frames, scrolling, bouncing, delayed and compound spinners!
+Get creative!

+These animations are made by very advanced generators, defined by factories of factory methods: the first level receives and process the styling parameters to create the actual factory; this factory then receives operating parameters like screen length, to build the infinite animation generators.

+These generators are stateful, they can render the next frame and yield, until a full animation cycle is complete.
+But one generator is capable of several animation cycles, when one are exhausted, this allows the next cycle to start.
+This has all kinds of cool implications!
+The cycles can have different animation sizes, different screen lengths, they do not need to be synchronized, they can create long different sequences by themselves, they can cooperate with each other to play cycles in sequence or simultaneously, and I can display several at once on screen without any interferences!

+The types I've made are:
+- `frames`: draw any sequence of characters, that will be played frame by frame in sequence;
+- `scrolling`: pick a frame or a sequence of characters and make them flow smoothly from side to side, hiding behind or wrapping upon the invisible borders; supports several cycles of distinct characters;
+- `bouncing`: aggregates two `scrolling` in opposing directions, to make two frames or two sequences of characters flow interleaved from/to each side, hiding or immediately bouncing upon the invisible borders; supports several interleaved cycles;
+- `delayed`: get any other animation generator, and copy it multiple times, skipping some frames in the process! very cool effects are made here;
+- `compound` get a handful of generators and play them side by side simultaneously! why choose if you can have them all?

+A small example (_Click to see it in motion_)

 [![alive-progress creative](https://asciinema.org/a/mK9rbzLC1xkMRfRDk5QJMy8xc.svg)](https://asciinema.org/a/260884)

 ### The Pause mechanism

-To use the pause mechanism, you must use a generator to yield the objects you want to interact with.
-The bar object includes another context manager to do that, just do `with bar.pause(): yield obj`.
+To use the pause mechanism, you must wrap the alive-bar inside a function generator to yield the objects you want to interact with.
+The `bar` handler includes another context manager to yield anything you want, just do `with bar.pause(): yield obj`.

-Let's see an example, suppose you need to reconcile transactions.
+Suppose you need to reconcile transactions.
 You need to iterate over thousands of them, detect somehow the faulty ones, and fix them.
 They could be broken or not synced or invalid or anything else, several different problems.
 Typically you would have to let the process run, appending to a list each inconsistency found, and waiting, potentially a long time, until the end to be able to do anything.
-You could mitigate this by processing in chunks, but that has its own implications.
+You could mitigate this by processing in chunks, but that has its own shortcomings.

 With the Alive-Progress bar and the Pause mechanism, you can inspect these transactions in **real-time**!
 You wait only until the next one is found!
 To use it you would do something like this: